Sunflowersmile/vue-waterball/README.md

 # vue-waterball
-Vue module for creating chart like echarts-liquidfill in your application.
+Vue module for creating chart like echarts-liquidfill by SVG in your application.

 ## Project setup
 ```